 Hard-wired with battery back-up smoke detectors (recent)

-The hard-wired with battery back-up smoke detectors should function whether or not there is power.
+The hard-wired with battery back-up smoke detectors should function whether or not there is power and the newer ones offer interconnectivity which means they will all alarm at the same time.
 The problem with these detectors is that 30% of them in our country our disabled because they were disconnected or the batteries failed.
 The chirping and the frequent battery changing is a nuisance with this type.

-The latest type of smoke detector can be placed anywhere, tamper resistant, and should not chirp or require battery-changing for 10 years.
+The latest type of smoke detector is the most versatile and needs little maintenance.
+10 year lithium ion battery smoke and CO detectors can be placed anywhere, are tamper resistant, and will not need annoying battery changes.
 This detector is the most expensive but will save money and may save lives over the long-term.
+It should be verified that these detectors offer inter-connectivity (they all will alarm at the same time)

 Photo-electric or Ionization?